 I discovered the city by accident.
 I was leaving the Guijira penisula, on Colombia’s north Caribbean coast, and heading inland to Bucaramanga and San Gil down in the province of Santander.
 Facing a 13 hour bus ride from Riohacha to Bucaramanga I looked for a layover.
 Valledupar was the logical destination, just a 4 hour bus ride from Riohacha and on the road to Santander.

-The city sits on a long, fertile valley, a scorching, dry savanna, on the plains between the mountain chains of Venezuela’s Sierra de Perija and the Sierra Nevada de Santa Marta in Colombia’s east Andes.
+The city sits on a long, fertile valley amidst a scorching, dry savanna, on the plains between the mountain chains of Venezuela’s Sierra de Perija and the Sierra Nevada de Santa Marta, a mountain chain on Colombia’s east Andes.
 On a clear day the snow capped peaks of the Sierra Nevada mountains can be seen from the city.
 If you are familiar with the port city of Santa Marta and Parque Tayrona, with their dramatic back drop of the Sierra Nevada mountains, Valledupar lies on the other side of the same mountain range.

 Founded back in 1550, the city prospered during the colonial period.
 Today the city is an agricultural and commercial hub.
 The city center is Plaza Alfonso Lopez Valledupar, an attractive commercial/residential area of well-preserved Spanish architecture.

 The main square boasts the city’s most typical restaurants – El Joe and Compe Chipuco.
 At the latter I dined on an outdoor terrace on a late afternoon.
 The signature dish was chivo en salsa Chipuco which was slow cooked goat in a coconut milk sauce – delish.